VIGS-SLAM: Visual Inertial Gaussian Splatting SLAM: Related Work

-Integrating IMU sensor with monocular or RGB-D neural-implicit/3DGS SLAM remains underexplored: most efforts are recent preprints with limited code availability.
+Integrating IMU sensor with monocular or RGB-D neural-implicit/3DGS SLAM remains underexplored.
 NeRF-VINS~\cite{katragadda2024nerf} and NeRF-VIO~\cite{zhang2025nerf} address map-based visual-inertial localization on a prior NeRF representation, rather than performing full SLAM.
 MM3DGS-SLAM~\cite{sun2024mm3dgs} and VIGS-Fusion~\cite{ndoye2025vigs} primarily target RGB-D+IMU settings.
 Only MM3DGS-SLAM supports RGB input by treating monocular depth as sensor depth.
 GI-SLAM~\cite{liu2025gi} reports stereo+IMU results on EuRoC~\cite{burri2016euroc} and a monocular+IMU variant on TUM~\cite{sturm2012benchmark} using accelerometer measurements only, without considering the gyroscope.
-VINGS-Mono~\cite{wu2025vings} scales Gaussian mapping to kilometers-long scenes, presents VIO results on autonomous-driving datasets~\cite{liao2022kitti, geiger2013vision}, but uses RGB-only mode indoors without using the IMU.
-It follows an interleaved scheme in which DROID-SLAM~\cite{teed2021droid} performs tracking while a separate GTSAM~\cite{dellaert2012factor} factor graph branch maintains the tracked poses and incorporates IMU constraints.
+VINGS-Mono~\cite{wu2025vings} adopts the interleaved tracking scheme of DBA-Fusion~\cite{zhou2024dba}, and thus suffers from similar robustness limitations and severe drift under challenging environments.
+For mapping, while it enables Gaussian reconstruction at kilometer-scale scenes, the resulting maps often miss fine details.

-In contrast to prior work, our formulation jointly optimizes visual and inertial terms, estimates per-keyframe biases, and applies online Jacobian-based corrections to IMU preintegration, leading to improved accuracy and robustness.
+In contrast to prior work, we jointly optimize visual and inertial terms, incorporate robust IMU initialization, and perform efficient loop closure with consistent Gaussian map updates, resulting in improved accuracy and robustness.